snalli/nstore/README.md

 Nstore will create a persistent heap in /dev/shm defined by the macro PERSISTENT_HEAP.

-To collect the trace of accesses to persistent memory, make sure you have debugfs mounted in Linux.
+To collect the trace of accesses to NVM, make sure you have debugfs mounted in Linux.

 # To run with tracing enabled :